WBL & Job Placement

 Leading Indicators

-- Number of students accessing WBL, by type of WBL opportunity (Note, includes the full range of learning opportunities, from career fairs and industry speakers to internships, paid co-operative work experience, clinical placements, and apprenticeships).
+• Number of students accessing WBL, by type of WBL opportunity (Note, includes the full range of learning opportunities along the spectrum of work-based learning).

 Workgroup Materials and Resources